-The final income report for 2016.
+The final blog income report for 2016.
 Lots of changes were made throughout the year, and it's a huge reminder that there are no guarantees when working in social media.
 It's important to keep an eye on marketing trends and adjust your sails as necessary.

 December was a busy month, but not nearly as profitable as it was in 2015.
 This report doesn't reflect money earned in December unless we collected it right away (which rarely happens), so it was a busy work month, but not a fabulous collections month.
 What happened to companies paying everything out before the year ends for the write-off?